Belafon/World/Server/README.md

 #### log messages
 You can write log messages by pasting these commands into console:
+- log day loop
+  - writes messages to players with info about weather and day time changes.
+- log day stop
+  - stops the printing, oposite to the item above.
+- log creaturesStats loop
+  - writes messages to player with info about his actual stats changes.
+- log creaturesStats stop
 - log date
 - log clouds
 - log clouds loop